-To establish an ethos of safe working practices within the school through the process of:
+To establish an ethos of safe working practices within St Martin's Prep through the process of:

-- conducting inspections of the premises in order to identify potential hazards, and to ensure that necessary action is taken with regard to H&S issues; - developing and maintaining H&S documents; - establishing procedures for Risk Assessment and ensuring that findings are implemented.
+- 19. conducting inspections of the premises in order to identify potential hazards, and to ensure that necessary action is taken with regard to H&S issues; - 20. developing and maintaining H&S documents; - 21. establishing procedures for Risk Assessment and ensuring that findings are implemented.

-To advise the Head on ways of ensuring that the school meets statutory requirements in relation to:
+To advise the Headteacher on ways of ensuring that St Martin's Prep meets statutory requirements in relation to:

-- Portable Appliance Testing, COSHH etc
+- 22. Portable Appliance Testing, COSHH etc

-- Fire safety and First Aid training measures
+- 23. Fire safety and First Aid training measures

-- such other H&S issues as may arise
+- 24. such other H&S issues as may arise